Get Outdoors

 • running: 9-45 miles/week depending on season and training program

-• walking, hiking, backpacking: 12-17k steps daily walking, at least 7 miles Saturday, large range on special activities
+• walking, hiking, backpacking: 12-17k steps daily walking, at least one >6 miles walk with Jackie, large range on special activities

 When I was younger, I spent quite a bit of time canoeing, climbing, fly fishing, kayaking, sailing, and a variety of winter activities such as skiing.
 I have dabbled with geocaching.
 I am no longer regularly engaging in these activities.